finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

 ## CancelTransactions

-> DeletedEntityResponse CancelTransactions (string scope, string code, List<string> transactionIds)
+> DeletedEntityResponse DeleteExecutions (string scope, string code, List<string> executionIds)

 [EARLY ACCESS] Cancel transactions

-Cancel one or more transactions from the specified transaction portfolio.
+Delete one or more executions from a transaction portfolio.

 ### Example